 The depth at this position is somewhat worrisome, especially considering UK only signed one running back in the 2015 Class and he won't arrive on campus until late June.
 These three will have to carry the load for most, if not all, of next season.
 That's a lot to ask of a three man running back rotation as this position will get beat up as the season progresses.
 Teams usually give quarterbacks no contact jerseys for practice, and it's too bad they can't reasonably be given out for running backs in UK's case.

 Wide Receivers and Tight Ends

-UK's offense will need more explosive plays this season from this group.
-I'm cautiously optimistic this group will be more effective this year.
+I'm optimistic this group will be more effective this year.
 An off season in the weight room should add bulk, lateral quickness, flexibility, and speed.
 More muscle should help improve their "yards after catch", and quickness and speed should help create separation in press coverage.
 UK over-relied on freshmen last year at the receiver position, and a year of experience should also help with mentality and technique.

 If you find yourself at a UK practice, maybe spend an extra minute watching the receiver group.